holepunchto/bare/docs/context-keys.md

 **Nothing is required.** A missing key is an ordinary outcome and consumers are expected to degrade rather than fail.
 An embedder that has no handle to publish publishes nothing.

+**A consumer caches per environment, not per binary.** Handles are published per Bare process, and several of those can share one operating system process.
+An addon that caches what it retrieved in a file static, which is the shape a `uv_once` naturally takes, keeps one handle for all of them and runs every process after the first on a handle that was never published to it.
+Keep it on the state the addon builds for the environment it was initialised with.

 **Publish before the first `bare_load()`.** Addons are loaded by `bare_load()`, so an addon only ever sees what was published before it was loaded.

 ## `bare.android.jvm.v1`